kam-zhan-yue/brain/knowledge/geology/1-plate-tectonics.md

 - Strength is mostly concentrated in the brittle upper layer.
 The mantle lithosphere is relatively weak or behaves ductile due to high temperatures or hydration.

 **Why is continental lithosphere so geologically and structurally diverse and how do we know this?**

+The continental lithosphere refers to the relatively stable and long-lasting part of the Earth's crust that is found beneath the continents.
+- It has a slower rate of creation and destruction compared to the oceanic lithosphere
+- It undergoes a variety of tectonic and thermal events during its lifetime
+- It is chemically more diverse and experiences different processes than oceanic lithosphere